Jewelry Care & Cleaning Tips:

 The best way to clean your gemstone jewelry is in a bowl of warm water with a few drops of ordinary dish detergent, such as Ivory liquid soap.
 Using an old toothbrush or other soft brush, scrub gently behind the stone where dust and soap can collect.
-Then just rinse and pat dry with a soft cloth.
+Then just rinse in another bowl of clean water (that way you don't have to worry about accidentally losing anything down the drain) and pat dry with a soft cloth.
 Please read the labels of over the counter cleaners, make sure that they are OK to use.

 To reduce greasy build-up on diamond jewelry, dip it in plain alcohol before soaking.